 By accessing the noted link you will be leaving Vermont Federal Credit Union's website and entering a website hosted by another party.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Vermont Federal Credit Union.

-We're excited to announce Vermont Federal Credit Union and Credit Union of Vermont are officially merging as of January 1st, 2026.
+Vermont Federal Credit Union and Credit Union of Vermont have officially merged as of January 1st, 2026.

 Learn what that means for you below!